apple/swift-async-algorithms/Sources/AsyncAlgorithms/AsyncAlgorithms.docc/Guides/Channel.md

 ## Proposed Solution

 To achieve a system that supports back pressure and allows for the communication of more than one value from one task to another we are introducing a new type, the _channel_.
 The channel will be a reference-type asynchronous sequence with an asynchronous sending capability that awaits the consumption of iteration.
-Each value sent by the channel, or finish transmitted, will await the consumption of that value or event by iteration.
+Each value sent by the channel will await the consumption of that value by iteration.
 That awaiting behavior will allow for the affordance of back pressure applied from the consumption site to be transmitted to the production site.
 This means that the rate of production cannot exceed the rate of consumption, and that the rate of consumption cannot exceed the rate of production.
+Sending a terminal event to the channel will instantly resume all pending operations for every producers and consumers.

 ## Detailed Design